EXCLUSIVE-Google pushes for antitrust action against Microsoft in UK cloud market

 LONDON, Nov 30 (Reuters) - Google GOOGL.O has called on Britain’s antitrust regulator to take action against Microsoft MSFT.O, claiming its business practices had left rivals at a significant disadvantage, according to a letter seen by Reuters.

-Microsoft and Amazon AMZN.O have faced mounting scrutiny around the world over their dominance of the cloud computing industry, with regulators in Britain, the European Union, and the U.S. probing the leading providers’ market power.
+Microsoft and Amazon AMZN.O have faced mounting scrutiny around the world over their dominance of the cloud computing industry, with regulators in Britain, the European Union, and the U.S. probing their market power.

 The CMA (Competition and Markets Authority) launched an investigation into Britain’s cloud computing industry in October, following a referral from media regulator Ofcom which highlighted Amazon and Microsoft’s dominance of the market.